-I am an academic currently employed at The College of New Jersey in Ewing, NJ.
+I am an academic currently employed at The College of New Jersey in Ewing, NJ as an Adjunct Professor.
 I received my PhD from Manchester Metropolitan University in Manchester, UK, where I researched early-to-mid Victorian Gothic literature and medical sciences.
 Beyond research in Victorian studies, my interests are diverse.

 I am the proofreader and Editorial Board member for the Studies in Gothic Fiction journal.
 I am also a peer reviewer for various journals in the UK and the US where I have written extensively on the Gothic, gender, science fiction, environmental studies, and horror.